-Course Number Course Name Units Math 221 Advanced Ordinary Differential Equations 4 Math 222 Partial Differential Equations 4 Math 231 Numerical Solution of Diff.
-Equations I 4 Math 232 Numerical Solution of Diff.
-Equations II 4 Math 223 Asymptotics and Perturbation Methods 4 Math 201 Teaching and Learning in the Sciences 1 (S/U) Math 291 Applied Mathematics Seminar 1 (S/U) Math 291 Applied Mathematics Seminar 1 (S/U)
+Course Number Course Name Units Math 221 Advanced Ordinary Differential Equations 4 Math 222 OR Partial Differential Equations OR 4 Math 282 Statistical and Machine Learning Math 231 Numerical Solution of Diff.
+Equations I 4 Math 246 Numerical Linear Algebra Math 280 Mathematical and Statistical Foundations of Data Science 4 Math 201 Teaching and Learning in the Sciences 1 (S/U) Math 291 Applied Mathematics Seminar 1 (S/U) Math 291 Applied Mathematics Seminar 1 (S/U i) Core Courses (total 23 units)

-ii) Elective Courses (4 units)
+ii) Elective Courses (3-4 units)

-Course Number Course Name Units Special Topics See item c), part ii) below 4 iii) Summary: 23 units of core coursework and 4 units of elective coursework are required for a total of 27 units of coursework.
+Course Number Course Name Units Special Topics See item c), part ii) below 3 or 4 iii) Summary: 23 units of core coursework and 3-4 units of elective coursework are required for a total of 26-27 units of coursework.
 Full-time students must enroll for 12 units per semester including research, academic and seminar units.
-Except for the 1-unit courses specifically indicated above, courses that fulfill any of the course requirements may not be taken S/U. All letter-graded core and elective courses must be completed with a minimum grade of "B." Once course requirements are completed, students can generally take additional classes as needed, although the 12 units per semester are generally fulfilled with a research class, Math 295.
-Per UC regulations, students cannot enroll in more than 12 units of graduate-level courses (200-or 300-level) in one semester.
+Except for the 1-unit courses specifically indicated above, courses that fulfill any of the course requirements may not be taken S/U. All letter- graded core and elective courses must be completed with a minimum grade of "B." Once course requirements are completed, students can generally take additional classes as needed, although the 12 units per semester are generally fulfilled with a research class, Math 295.
+Per UC regulations, students cannot enroll in more than 12 units of graduate-level courses (200- or 300-level) in one semester.
 Electives are chosen with the approval of the graduate advisor.